 How do I know that the COVID-19 vaccine is safe?

 Canada has one of the most rigorous regulatory systems in the world for new vaccines.
-Despite the expedited pace of vaccine development and approval, the Pfizer-BioNTech and Moderna vaccines passed all the normal and required stages to ensure their safety before they were cleared for use in Canada.
+Despite the expedited pace of vaccine development and approval, the Pfizer-BioNTech, Moderna, AstraZeneca and Janssen vaccines passed all the required stages to ensure their safety before they were cleared for use in Canada.

 Does it matter which approved COVID-19 vaccine I receive?